 Look for hypoallergenic jewelry like the handcrafted beaded earrings by beYOUteous, which are less likely to cause an allergic reaction.
 When getting piercings, be sure to choose a studio that uses sterile, surgical-grade stainless steel needles.

-If you aren’t ready to get rid of your favorite costume earrings, putting a clear coat on the allergy-causing earrings will make them wearable.
+If you aren’t ready to get rid of your favorite costume earrings, putting a clear coating of nail polish on the allergy-causing earrings will make them wearable.
 There is no cure for nickel allergy.